ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 Go to <https://nextjs.org/docs> and follow the course.
 Create a folder `nextjs-quickstart` and follow the steps in the tutorial.

+Follow also the tutorial at repo <https://github.com/ULL-prompt-engineering/vercel-sdk-ai-quickstart>.
+It is based on the Vercel AI SDK [Quickstart Guide](https://sdk.vercel.ai/docs/getting-started).
+Create a folder `vercel-sdk-ai-quickstart` and follow the steps in the tutorial.

 ## Setup